unswexplains/unswexplains.github.io/bf2875532a80/content.md

   });
 </script>

 In the first visualisation, we keep the colour of each geometric object the same, but vary their sizes.
 In the second visualisation, we keep the size of each geometric object the same, but vary their colours.
 Do you find one more effective than the other?
-Are these visualisations better than the original one?
+Are these visualisations better than the original one, which had a point for every student?